Estrogen-dependent condition: Endometriosis

 Endometriosis is an inflammatory condition characterized by the growth and development on the endometrium tissue, found within the uterus, is growing outside of the uterus.
 Endometriosis is commonly found on the ovaries and other organs near/in the pelvic cavity, but it has also been seen in other organs such as the spleen or lungs.
 A handful of the symptoms associated with endometriosis are dysmenorrhea, dyschezia, dyspareunia, menorrhagia, and fertility complications.
 This inflammatory disease shares numerous symptoms with other conditions, so this at times leads to misdiagnoses.
 Endometriosis can have a confirmed diagnosis with exploratory surgery.
 This surgery is generally called a laparoscopy.

 Polycystic Ovarian Syndrome

 Polycystic ovarian syndrome (PCOS) is seen as numerous cysts developing on the ovaries, and this can be seen with additional symptoms such as oligomenorrhea, hirsutism, acne, weight gain, and fertility issues.
 PCOS is caused by the ovaries having an excessive amount of male sex hormones.
-Because of this, PCOS is associated with hyperandrogegism.
+Because of this, PCOS is associated with hyperandrogenism.